googleapis/python-aiplatform/README.rst

 ~~~~~~~~~~~~

 Install this library in a `virtualenv`_ using pip. `virtualenv`_ is a tool to
 create isolated Python environments.
-The basic problem it addresses is one of
+The problem it addresses is one of
 dependencies and versions, and indirectly permissions.

 With `virtualenv`_, it's possible to install this library without needing system